Electric Shock Injury Claims

 - Faulty wiring in a building or an office

-- Failure to provide adequate training or equipment when working with electrical equipment
+- Failure to provide adequate training or equipment when working with electrics

 - Not undertaking maintenance of electrical equipment